 The Bank currently separates the positions of Chief Executive Officer and Chairman of the Board.
-Rubens V. Amaral Jr. has served as Chief Executive Officer since August 1, 2012 and as member of the Board of the Bank since October 16, 2012, following the resignation of Mr. Jaime Rivera, on May 2, 2012, effective July 31, 2012.
-Mr. Menéndez Duque qualifies as an "audit committee financial expert," as defined by the SEC in Item 407 of Regulation S-K.
+Rubens V. Amaral Jr. has served as Chief Executive Officer since August 1, 2012.
+Mr. Gonzalo Menéndez Duque qualifies as an "audit committee financial expert," as defined by the SEC in Item 407 of Regulation S-K. Mr. Gonzalo Menéndez Duque has served as Chairman of the Board since 2002.